ciscoheat/sveltekit-flash-message/README.md

 If you specify `App.PageData['flash']` as an array, the library will accomodate for that and will concatenate messages into the array instead of replacing them.
 But if you want to always clear the previous messages, set the `clearArray` option to `true`.

-Again, note that you can only set options the first time you call `getFlash` for a certain page/layout, usually in the top-level component.
-Subsequent calls to `getFlash` in components below cannot have any options.
-(See the first call to it as a kind of constructor.)

 ### flashCookieOptions

-See right below.

-## Cookie options

 You can change the options for the cookie being sent, like this on the server: